Karnataka is the IT hub of India and home to the fourth-largest technology cluster in the world.

 Karnataka boasts of diverse flora and fauna and a 320 km natural coastline, which makes it a nature tourist's paradise.

 At current prices, Karnataka’s revised gross state domestic product (GSDP) was estimated to be ~Rs.
 30.70 trillion (US$ 359.45 billion) in FY26.
 The state’s GSDP increased at a CAGR of 11.38% between FY16 and FY26.
 The state's economy is driven by key sectors such as information technology, biotechnology, manufacturing, and agriculture.
 Bengaluru, the state capital, serves as a global IT hub, hosting numerous major tech companies such as Infosys, TCS, and Wipro, that significantly contribute to the state's GDP.
 According to the Department for Promotion of Industry and Internal Trade (DPIIT), the state’s cumulative FDI inflow stood at Rs.
-4,27,130 crore (US$ 55.52 billion) between October 2019-December 2024, the second highest in the country after Maharashtra, and accounted for 20% of India’s cumulative FDI inflows.
+5,59,273 crore (US$ 63.34 billion) between October 2019-June 2025, the second highest in the country after Maharashtra, and accounted for 21% of India’s cumulative FDI inflows.

 Karnataka has a diverse and dynamic industrial landscape.
 The state is a leader in the IT and biotechnology sectors, with Bengaluru serving as a global hub.
-According to the Index of Industrial Production (IIP), the manufacturing sector in Karnataka grew by 7.2% in 2023.
 Key industries in the state include aerospace, automotive, and textiles.
 Some of the major companies in these sectors are Hindustan Aeronautics Limited (HAL), Toyota Kirloskar Motor, and Raymond.
 Karnataka is also a key player in the mining industry, boasting abundant reserves of iron ore and other minerals.
 The state has a strong presence in the handicrafts and cottage industries as well, reflecting its rich artisanal heritage.
 This varied industrial landscape, coupled with the state's strategic location and well-developed infrastructure, make Karnataka a preferred destination for domestic and international investors